alcf-lidar/alcf-lidar.github.io/documentation/model_guide/index.md

 where xx is the [AMPS grid](http://www2.mmm.ucar.edu/rt/amps/information/configuration/maps_2017101012/maps.html), YYYYmmdd is the year (YYYY), month (mm) and day (dd).
 The "*_f000.nc" files are not suitable for use with ALCF as they do not contain all required variables.

+### ERA5

+**Source:** `alcf/models/era5.py`

+ERA5 reanalysis data can be downloaded from [Copernicus](https://cds.climate.copernicus.eu/#!/search?text=ERA5&type=dataset).

+"ERA5 hourly data on pressure levels from 1979 to present":

+- Product type: reanalysis
+- Variable: Geopotential, Specific cloud ice water content, Fraction of cloud cover, Specific cloud liquid water content, Temperature
+- Pressure level: *all*
+- Time: *all* (preferred)
+- Format: NetCDF

+"ERA5 hourly data on single levels from 1979 to present"

+- Product type: reanalysis
+- Variable: Surface pressure, Orography
+- Time: *the same as above*
+- Format: NetCDF

+Save the pressure-level files in a directory named `plev` and the surface-level files in a directory named `surf`.
+Pass the path to the parent directory to `alcf model` or `alcf auto model`.

 ### MERRA-2